 The Oaks Pub is ideally located for spectators or competitors to quench their thirst with its collection of cask ales and friendly hospitality.
 There’s also hot food available and families are welcome.

-The Premier Inn in Bury is ideally located to get to and fro the Black Pudding Throwing Championships and offers easy access to Manchester city centre.
-Visitors staying here also have the option of taking a steam train on the East Lancashire Railway to Ramsbottom where the event is held.
+Visitors staying in the local area also have the option of taking a steam train on the East Lancashire Railway to Ramsbottom where the event is held.
 Traditionally, the black pudding used in the competition is transported from Bury to Ramsbottom via steam train.

 Content provided by Visit Manchester